oxidized-playground/hello-world/readme.md

 - Navigate to src/main.rs in the project folder

-- press Run right above the fn main() line this should yield the following outcome
+- Press Run right above the fn main() line this should yield the following outcome

 ![Run](/images/run.png "Run")